einarwh/escher-workshop/README.md

 git clone https://github.com/einarwh/escher-workshop
 ````

-You'll see that we're not starting from scratch.
+You'll see that you're not starting from scratch.
 You get a number of `.elm` files containing Elm modules.
-Most of them we can and will ignore in this workshop.
-But some of them we'll become familiar with.
+Most of them you can safely ignore in this workshop.
+But some of them you'll become familiar with.

 First though, you can start the application by typing `elm-reactor` in your terminal.
 If you open a browser at `http://localhost:8000/Main.elm` you should see something that looks like this: